FlourishAnyway thinks it's possible Donald Trump could be the anti-Christ, or maybe a reincarnation of Hitler or Mussolini.

 - obsession with crime and punishment.

-For all his faults, however, Donald Trump is a symptom of a larger problem: extremism in American politics, particularly at the national level.
+For all his faults, Donald Trump is, unfortunately, a symptom of a larger problem: extremism in American politics, particularly at the national level.
 We need more moderates, more reaching across the aisle.
-Rather than
+Contrast this with the status quo:

 - digging our heels in